-For many of us expats German is our third language, and no one expects you to speak it perfectly.
+For many of us expats German is our third language, and nobody expects you to speak it perfectly.
 But the more you practice, the less scary it becomes.
-In that respect German is like any other language really.”
+In that respect, German is like any other language really.”

 If you’re not afraid of the cold, try to come in winter.
 The Christmas market season really is the best time of the year, super cozy!
 And if not in winter, then aim for summer.
 Hamburg is kinda gray the rest of the year!”

 Brigitte is a Dutch researcher working and living in Hamburg, Germany.

 She blogs on The Life And Times Of A Dutchie Abroad about her adventures in exotic and less-exotic countries.